Sacred-Protocol/sacred-deploy/README.md

 cp ../../node_modules/circom_runtime/c/*.hpp ./
 g++ -pthread main.cpp calcwit.cpp utils.cpp fr.cpp fr.o ${1}.cpp -o ${1} -lgmp -std=c++11 -O3 -DSANITY_CHECK -lomp
 ```

+## Charging RewardSwap contract with some SacredTokens for initial liquidity.
+You should send exact amount of SacredTokens as `REWARDSWAP_MINING_CAP`
+address.json will be created after deployed, and you can find the address of RewardSwap contract in address.json
+If the exact amount of tokens are not charged in RewardSwap contract, SacredFinance system will not work properly.

 ## To test contracts
 `yarn test`